ishakantony/angular-live-coding-test/README.md

 - If you are following a clean code principle
 - If you are following general convention in coding with `typescript`
 - If you leverage heavily on `rxjs` to do all logics

+## Finally

+- Push all the codes into the your remote repository
+- Make sure the repository is public